Access full report

 Even the best data practices require people and processes to stick.
 Assign clear ownership roles tasked with the health and quality of specific data models that create accountability and ensure ongoing investment in your most important assets.
 Foster close collaboration between engineers, AI specialists, and domain experts.
 It’s everyone’s job to ensure your data models truly represent the business and its goals.

-📝 Related Reads
+📝 Related Reads:

-Universal Truths of How Data Responsibilities Work Across Organisations
+Universal Truths of How Data Responsibilities Work Across Organisations by Paul Jones

-The Role of the Data Architect in AI Enablement
+The Role of the Data Architect in AI Enablement by Colin Harde

 It’s tempting to focus on the shiny advances in AI and Machine Learning, but as organisations like Gartner and Forrester point out, sustainable scale always comes back to the basics: data infrastructure and modelling.